-MONIKA MONGOL – a fashion designer with an eternal wanderlust, seeking inspiration in the folklore, unique traditional motives and thoughts now almost forgotten.
+MONIKA MONGOL – a fashion designer with an eternal wanderlust, seeking inspiration in the ethnic cultures, nature, travelling, unique traditional motives and thoughts now almost forgotten.
 From all the inspiring places Asia is closest to her heart.
 She likes to work with a good quality materials and machine embroidery; her trademark is a subtle elegance and contrasting details.

 ALL PRODUCTS ARE MADE IN THE CZECH REPUBLIC.

 She started like most little girls do – making dresses for her dolls and resewing her granny’s old clothes.
 After graduating from the higher vocational school of fashion design and completing several courses in arts she chose the career path of a fashion designer.
 She further graduated from the Tomas Bata University in Zlin.
 Within a frame of a student exchange program she spent six months in England, working for a genuine fashion brand.
 Since 2009 she appears in the fashion world as MONGOL – which is a nickname her brother gave her back in the years of their childhood.